About us

 Location: Bashir Reading Room.
 Study Room: TBCWhat's This About?

-Whether you love science, engineering, art, or simply like asking big questions, this is a welcoming space to think deeply and connect with others.
+Whether you love nature, science, engineering, art, humans, or asking big questions, this is a welcoming space to share insights and ideas, think deeply, and connect with others.
 I am an engineer with a love of the natural environment.
-I am fascinated by fracture in natural materials.
+I am fascinated by fracture patterns in natural materials.

 If there is interest we can have dinner or refreshments afterwards at a nearby venue (optional).What to Expect?